sboily/xivo-channels-bus/README.md

-Edit your rabbitmq.config and changing tcp_listener to 0.0.0.0
+Upgrade your xivo to 15.03.

 Add a user in rabbitmq (example : user xivo, pass xivo)